Wuxia Glossary - Beginner's Guide to Wuxia Part 2

 * In Stephen Chow’s homage to Wuxia, Kung Fu Hustle, Rulai Shenzhang was the technique used to defeat the final antagonist.

-Tiancan Shengong (天蚕神功): A legendary technique featured in several Huang Ying (黄鹰) stories, the stories themselves based on two popular Hong Kong television dramas in the early 80s.
-Tiancan Shengong, or the Heavenly Silkworm Technique, was the most powerful of all Wudang Pai techniques.
+Tiancan Shengong (天蚕神功): A legendary technique written about in several Huang Ying (黄鹰) Wuxia stories, with the tales themselves based on two popular Hong Kong television dramas in the early 80s.
+Tiancan Shengong, or the Heavenly Silkworm Technique, was the most powerful of all Wudang techniques.
 Other than imbuing great neigong, the final stage reincarnates the practitioner.
 It is particularly useful in saving the lives of the seriously wounded.

-Tianshan Jianfa (天山剑法): Unlike other Wuxia writers, Liang Yusheng does not feature Shaolin or Wudang as the leading orthodox sect in Wulin.
-Instead, this role is fulfilled by Tianshan Pai.
-In his stories, the swordplay of Tianshan Pai is recognised as the strongest of all orthodox styles, and consists of several types of distinctively different styles.
-Examples of such styles include the lightning fast Zhuifeng Jian (追风剑, wind chasing sword), and the slow and ponderous Daxumi Jianshi (大须弥剑式, Mount Meru swordplay).
+Tianshan Jianfa (天山剑法): Unlike other Wuxia writers, Liang Yusheng did not feature Shaolin or Wudang as the leading orthodox sect in Wulin.
+Instead, this role was fulfilled by Tianshan Pai.
+In his stories, the swordplay of Tianshan Pai was recognised as the strongest of all orthodox styles, and consisted of several types of distinctively different styles.
+Examples of such styles included the lightning fast Zhuifeng Jian (追风剑, wind chasing sword), and the slow and ponderous Daxumi Jianshi (大须弥剑式, Mount Meru swordplay).

 Xiuluo Yinsha Gong (修罗阴煞功): The deadliest demonic neigong technique in several Liang Yusheng stories.
 Mastering it radically strengthens one’s Yin or negative energy.
 Liang was fond of describing victims as literally having their bloodstreams frozen solid by the users.